St Michael's College, Dublin: 1950s and 1960s

 In 1952–53 St. Michael's had its first boys go into First Year, which became the origin of the senior school, which contained just eight pupils that first year.
 By 1963, the school was growing.
 For the first time a second First Year class was created.
 In 1967–68, the school started constructing a new wing, which included the assembly hall and swimming pool.
-From 1944–68, St. Michael's had continued to be a junior school which had served as far as Second Year, but in 1968 it was decided that pupils would stay in St. Michael's until after the Intermediate Certificate (4th Year).
+From 1944 to 1968, St. Michael's had continued to be a junior school which had served as far as Second Year, but in 1968 it was decided that pupils would stay in St. Michael's until after the Intermediate Certificate (4th Year).
 In 1970–71, Archbishop John Charles McQuaid blessed and opened the new junior school and swimming pool.
 In December 1970, Seamus Galvin was appointed the first president (1970–1976), and this was the first time St Michael's officially became an independent school and community from Blackrock College.